Using the Body Tracking API

 -

-BodyTrackingParameters::enable_body_fitting: this enables the fitting process of each detected person.
-This must be enabled to retrieve the local rotations of each keypoints.
+BodyTrackingParameters::enable_body_fitting: this enables the fitting process for each detected person.
+It must be enabled to retrieve the local rotations of each keypoint.
 Otherwise, the data will be empty. -

-BodyTrackingParameters::body_formatis the body format outputted by the ZED SDK.
+BodyTrackingParameters::body_formatis the body format output by the ZED SDK.
 The currently supported body formats are:-

-BODY_FORMAT::BODY_18: 18 keypoints body model.
+BODY_FORMAT::BODY_18: an 18-keypoint body model.
 This is a COCO18 format and is not directly compatible with public software like Unreal or Unity.
-For this reason, all local keypoints’ rotation and translation are not available with this format. -
+For this reason, the local rotation and translation of each keypoint are not available with this format. -

-BODY_FORMAT::BODY_34: 34 keypoints body model.
-This model is compatible with public software and all available data forBODY_18can be extracted with this format.
+BODY_FORMAT::BODY_34: a 34-keypoint body model.
+This model is compatible with public software, and all data available forBODY_18can also be extracted with this format.
 The body_fitting option must be enabled to use this format. -

-BODY_FORMAT::BODY_38: 38 keypoints body model.
-This includes simplified hands and feet keypoints.
+BODY_FORMAT::BODY_38: a 38-keypoint body model.
+This includes simplified face, hand and foot keypoints.

 -

-The code below shows how to set these new attributes.
+The code below shows how to set the most commonly used attributes.

-If you want to track persons’ motion within their environment, you will first need to activate the positional tracking module.
+If you want to track people’s motion within their environment, you will first need to activate the positional tracking module.
 Then, set detection_parameters.enable_tracking to true.

 With these parameters configured, you can enable the Body Tracking module: